On Carlotto-Schoen-type scalar-curvature gluings: Weighted Poincar e inequalities

 \begin{remark} Once the inequality has been established for a metric $g $ as explained above, it is immediate that \eq{14VI14.5+} also holds, when $u$ is a function, for any metric which is uniformly equivalent to $g $.
-But then it holds for tensors for all differentiable metrics uniformly equivalent to $g $ (no decay conditions on the derivatives needed) by a standard argument, cf.\ e.g.\ \cite[Remark~4.7]{ChDelayExotic}.
+But then it holds for tensors for all differentiable metrics uniformly equivalent to $g $ (no decay conditions on the derivatives needed) by a standard argument; compare~\cite[Remark~4.7]{ChDelayExotic}.

 \end{remark}